-The types of insurance listed below are exempt from California surplus lines laws and regulations per California Insurance Code Section 1760.5.
+The types of insurance listed below are exempt from California surplus lines laws limiting the insurance that may be placed with nonadmitted insurers and requiring any report thereof and regulations per California Insurance Code Section 1760.5.
 Types #1, #3 and #4 must be placed by and through a California licensed special lines' surplus line broker.

 - Insurance against perils of navigation, transit or transportation upon hulls, freights or disbursements, or other ship owner interests; upon goods, wares, merchandise and all other personal property and interests therein, in the course of exportation from or importation into any country, or transportation coastwise, including transportation by land or water from point of origin to final destination and including war risks; and marine builder's risks, dry docks and marine railways, including insurance of ship repairer's liability, and protection and indemnity insurance, but excluding insurance covering bridges or tunnels. - 2.
-Reinsurance of the liability of an admitted insurer. - 3.
-Insurance on property or operations of railroads engaged in interstate commerce. - 4.
+Reinsurance of the liability of an admitted insurer. - Insurance on property or operations of railroads 3. engaged in interstate commerce. - 4.
 Aircraft or spacecraft insurance.